8001 San Miguel Canyon, #411

 Prunedale, CA 93907

-Each study day, the student creates a root card using index cards, which are then filed away in a card file box.
+Each study day, the child creates a root card using index cards, which are then filed away in a card file box.
+The directions for creating each card are clear and easily understandable and written out step-by-step.
 After writing the root, definition, and origin on the card, it is then time to write out the definitions of three Example words using the study root.
-In defining the words, the student learns the meanings of other roots that are part of the Example words.
-When the student encounters a new root while defining the Example words, he begins a new study card for that root and then sets it aside until it comes up for study again.
+This is where the spiral approach comes in!
+In defining the words, the child learns the meanings of other roots that are part of the Example words.
+When the child encounters a new root while defining the Example words, he begins a new study card for that root and then sets it aside until it comes up for study again.
+This is a brilliant method of covering the material, and the root card box can be taken anywhere for review (you know, those long doctor office visits?).

 Product review by Kris Price, The Old Schoolhouse Magazine, LLC, August 2006